Ship in a Bottle (Star Trek: The Next Generation): Plot

-While assisting La Forge, Data observes that La Forge's handedness is incorrect, just as they had experienced earlier.
-Data determines that he, Picard, and Barclay are still inside the holodeck with Moriarty and everyone else and everything that appears to be the Enterprise is part of a program Moriarty created.
-Picard then realizes that he has unwittingly provided Moriarty with the command codes for the Enterprise.
-With this information, Moriarty takes control of the real Enterprise from within the simulation.
+While assisting La Forge, Data observes that La Forge's handedness is incorrect, just as they experienced earlier.
+Data determines that he, Picard, and Barclay remain inside the holodeck with Moriarty; everyone and everything that appears to be the Enterprise is part of a program Moriarty created.
+Picard realizes that he has unwittingly provided Moriarty with the command codes for the Enterprise.
+Moriarty takes control of the real Enterprise from within the simulation.

-Captain Picard finds a way to program the holodeck's simulation of a holodeck to convince Moriarty that he and Regina can be beamed into the real world, though in fact they are only "beamed" within the holodeck's simulation.
-Moriarty, satisfied with the ruse, releases control of the ship back to Picard.
+Picard programs the holodeck's simulation of a holodeck to convince Moriarty that he and Regina can be beamed into the real world, though they are only "beamed" within the holodeck's simulation.
+Moriarty, unaware of the ruse, releases control of the ship back to Picard.
 He and the Countess use a shuttlecraft given to them by Commander Riker to leave the Enterprise and explore the galaxy.
-Picard ends the simulation and the trio return to the real Enterprise.
-Barclay extracts the memory cube from the holodeck and sets it in an extended memory device in order to provide Moriarty and the Countess a lifetime of exploration and adventure.
+Picard ends the simulation, and Barclay extracts the memory cube from the holodeck and sets it in an extended memory device in order to provide Moriarty and the Countess a lifetime of exploration and adventure.

-Picard comments that the crew's reality may actually be a fabrication generated by "a little device sitting on someone's table."
-This unnerves Barclay enough for him to test the nature of his own reality one more time: he gives an audible command to "end program" to test whether he is still in a simulation.
-There is no response.
+Picard suggests that the crew's reality may be a fabrication generated by "a little device sitting on someone's table."
+Barclay gives an audible command to "end program" to test whether he is in a simulation, smiling when there is no response.

 Academic study

-The book Hailing frequencies open: Communication in Star Trek: The Next Generation by Thomas D. Parham, III says that "Ship in a Bottle" is an example of using interpersonal interactions to explore ontology.
+The book Hailing Frequencies Open: Communication in Star Trek: The Next Generation by Thomas D. Parham, III says that "Ship in a Bottle" is an example of using interpersonal interactions to explore ontology.
 They found that several other episodes in the series used interpersonal interactions to explore philosophical concepts.

 Reception

 "Ship in a Bottle" was ranked the 21st of the 100 top episodes of all Star Trek by The Hollywood Reporter in 2016.

 In 2011, this episode was noted by Forbes as one of the top ten episodes of the franchise that explores the implications of advanced technology.
 In 2016, TIME magazine ranked Moriarty as the 5th best villain character of the Star Trek franchise.

 In 2009, Io9 Gizmodo listed "Ship in a Bottle" as one of the worst holodeck-themed episodes of Star Trek.

-In 2012, Wired magazine said this one of the best episodes of Star Trek: The Next Generation.
+In 2012, Wired said this one of the best episodes of Star Trek: The Next Generation.

 In 2015, The Hollywood Reporter noted this episode's presentation of Moriarty setting out to explore the universe as one of the top ten "most stunning" moments of Star Trek: The Next Generation.

 In 2019, CBR ranked it as the third best holodeck-themed episode of all Star Trek franchise episodes up to that time.

-In 2020, ScreenRant ranked Moriarity the ninth best holodeck character of the Star Trek franchise.
+In 2020, Screen Rant ranked Moriarity the ninth best holodeck character of the Star Trek franchise.